finnhambly/finnhambly.github.io/blog/alreadydigital.md

 Because of that, the fact that this period of time looks particularly important, due to the highly consequential decisions we'll be making, is a pretty strong sim sign.

 ### Anthropic reasoning all the way up
-If simulations successfully help you protect yourself, you could go even further and claim that *exactly this type of scenario* is going to be experienced in abundance.
-If the simulations are recursive (i.e. there are simulations within the simulations), the most common decisions about what to simulate are going to be made within those that manage to survive.
-So the simulated civilisations with self-preserving tendencies are going to account for a much larger share of the sims.
+If simulations successfully help you protect yourself, you could go even further and claim that simulations of *exactly this type of scenario* are going to be generated in abundance.
+If the simulations are recursive (i.e. there are simulations within the simulations), the most common decisions about what to simulate are going to be made by sims that manage to survive.
+So the sim civilisations with self-preserving tendencies are going to account for a much larger share of sims.

 The claim that we live in the most important century seems immediately dubious to many on its first mention.
 Statistically, with a business-as-usual outlook, it seems wrong.
 We also might be biased in our assessment: we may want it to be true, even if it's just for our own egos.
 If our century is important, then *we* can be important too.